amirloe/IPIV-DQN/readme.md

  - `docs` - This folder contains the Thesis work itself and the paper that was written along the thesis.
  - `src` - This folder contains the source code for the thesis work.

+The `sbatch_file` is a configuration file for the SLURM scheduler.
+It is used to run the training code on the BGU cluster.